 Step 2: Prepare the wall surface

-You need to prepare the wall surface before you can start to interior spray paint house or rooms.
+You need to prepare the wall surface before you can start to interior spray paint the house or rooms.
 Use a soft cotton cloth to clean your walls thoroughly.

 Step 3: Preparing the paint

 Take your paint and pour it into a large bucket.
-To every gallon of paint, you need to add ½ cupful of water.
+For every gallon of paint, you need to add ½ cupful of water.
 Stir the mixture thoroughly using a clean stick and check the consistency of the paint by pouring it through a funnel.

 Step 4: Painting your interior walls